Kerrygold becomes Ireland’s first billion euro food brand

 Sales

 Ornua is, however, facing competition from one of its own shareholders, Glanbia, which has launched its own butter brand, Truly Grass Fed.
-Tensions between the Glanbia and Ornua over the issue resulted in an Ornua shareholders meeting being cancelled last December.
+Tensions between Glanbia and Ornua over the issue resulted in an Ornua shareholders’ meeting being cancelled last December.

 Unveiling the news that it had surpassed €1 billion in sales, Minister for Agriculture Michael Creed said: “The Kerrygold brand is an amazing asset for Irish dairy farmers and its promotion of Ireland’s unique grass-fed credentials has been instrumental in enhancing Ireland’s reputation around the world as a sustainable food producer.”